 But what I didn’t realize is that the detective who’s there to pet all the animals is Lennie.
 In the 2000 episode “Turnstile Justice,” Briscoe and Green’s investigation takes them to a halfway house.
 One of the residents is holding a cat, which Briscoe reaches out to skritch the obliging kitty.

 And then there’s the 2003 episode “Sheltered,” in which an abducted teen (Sebastian Stan) ends up being the sniper who shot four people.
 As they talk to Anna Rodriguez (Socorro Santiago), the wife of a victim, Lennie pets her chihuahua.
-Which looks a lot like the dog in “Turnstile Justice.”
+Which looks a lot like the dog in “Fools For Love.”
 It even seems to be wearing the same fleece jacket.
 Perhaps it was one of the cast or crew’s pet?

 But what really seals the deal for Lennie being the biggest animal lover?
 The 2004 episode “Payback.”
 When a man is killed at a horse stable, Briscoe and Green question two stable workers.
 Lennie strokes the horse’s nose as they talk and the woman tells him, “Gracie don’t like most folks.
 Looks like she’s taken a shine to you.”

 Lennie, always quick with a self-deprecating quip, says, “So much for horse sense.”